pungyman/A-Hybrid-Deep-Learning-Approach-for-Wheat-Yield-Forecasting/src/preprocessing/remote-sensing/DATASET_USAGE.md

 2. **Slow processing**: Try MOD13Q1 for faster results
 3. **Memory errors**: Use chunked processing or reduce date range
 4. **Authentication errors**: Run `earthengine authenticate`
+5. **Dataset not found**: Ensure you're using the correct dataset name ("MOD09A1" or "MOD13Q1")

 ### Getting Help

-1. Run the test script first: `python test_datasets.py`
-2. Check the logs for specific error messages
+1. Check the logs for specific error messages
-3. Verify your Google Earth Engine project is set up correctly
+2. Verify your Google Earth Engine project is set up correctly
-4. Ensure you have the required dependencies installed
+3. Ensure you have the required dependencies installed
+4. Check the README.md for basic setup instructions

 ## Best Practices

-1. **Start with testing**: Always run `test_datasets.py` first
+1. **Start with MOD13Q1**: Use the default dataset for most applications
-2. **Use demos**: Try `demo_extract.py` before full extraction
-3. **Choose based on needs**: MOD13Q1 for speed, MOD09A1 for research
+2. **Choose based on needs**: MOD13Q1 for speed, MOD09A1 for research
-4. **Monitor resources**: Both datasets require stable internet and adequate disk space
+3. **Monitor resources**: Both datasets require stable internet and adequate disk space
-5. **Save intermediate results**: Use chunked processing for large extractions
+4. **Use appropriate date ranges**: Check dataset availability dates
+5. **Test with small areas first**: Verify your setup before large extractions

 ## Data Citations